fizzed/font-mfizz/README.md

 [Download packages](https://github.com/fizzed/font-mfizz/releases)

+## Content delivery network

+[cdnjs](https://cdnjs.com) now hosts font-mfizz for use by all.
+Visit [https://cdnjs.com/libraries/font-mfizz](https://cdnjs.com/libraries/font-mfizz) for more info.

 ## Can I get an icon added?

 Do you want a new icon added?
 Since this font is a hobby, the fastest way to get a new